 WHAT: Self-report of cycling experiences from a trip, completed online by people from a target group of participants (by personal attribute or geographic area).

 WHY: Build an understanding of existing cycling experiences and/or the infrastructure network in your context.

-END GOAL: Develop a data-driven narrative of people's experiences to make arguments for human-centric design of the street and broader goals of encouraging everyday cycling.
+END GOAL: Develop a data-driven narrative (with both data and qualitative information) to make arguments for human-centric street design.

 To learn about the experiences of people in a given community.

 To identify weaknesses of a cycling network, support ongoing efforts to strengthen it, and gather data to further develop encouragement strategies

 Responding to the online journal after a ride

 Use in combination with other methods (e.g. stress mapping, analyzing crash data) to draw inferences.